All Episodes

 Democrats care about them.

-A teacher at Oakland's Markham Elementary Scrual has been suspended indefinitely after screw officials said a pair of second graders performed sex acts on each other in class with the teacher present.
+From CBS Eyeball News 5 in Oakland, a teacher at Oakland's Markham Elementary Screwl has been suspended indefinitely after screw-al officials said a pair of second graders performed sex acts on each other in class with the teacher present.

 I think everybody's taken aback over this shocking incident, said Troy Flint, spokesman for the Oakland Unified School District, told CBS Eyeball 5 News on Thursday.